 NID conducted public outreach through a variety of efforts.
 A news release as well as a website posting were released on and around December 11, 2020 announcing the District's efforts to update the AWMP and the Urban Water Management Plan.
-A Board workshop was held on March 10, 2021 and March 18, 2021 to review the AWMP requirements and present the District's approach to the draft plan.
-The Board workshops were publicized per normal Board of Directors meeting notification.
+A Board workshop was held on March 10, 2021 to review the AWMP requirements and present the District's approach to the draft plan.
+The Board workshop was publicized per normal Board of Directors meeting notification.